 (Note – this guide contain general information only, and not professional advice.
 See a suitably qualified professional for an expert opinion)

 Summary – Tap/Drinking Water Quality

 Firstly, it’s important to distinguish between the fresh water supply quality in a lake or ground water aquifer for example, and the water that citizens actually end up drinking – these two are different

-- Between being extracted from a water source and delivered to homes via public supply pipes, water may be treated and purified at a water treatment facility (and some people may also use their own water purification devices too at home)
+Between being extracted from a water source and delivered to homes via public supply pipes, water may be treated and purified at a public water treatment facility (and some people may also use their own water purification devices too at home)

 It’s possible the quality of the water may test to be average or poor at it’s source (at a lake for example), but treatment of that water at a freshwater treatment/filtration plant makes it safe to drink

 Drinking water usually has to meet regulation or guidelines set out by a Drinking Water Act in a country or State/province (in developed countries at least)